ermlikeyeah/ermlikeyeah.github.io/_posts/2017-05-12-butlins-wifi.md

 I click on option 1: Connect to 30 minutes of free wifi.
 This doesn't tell me the service is not transferable.
 But also this option is for limited access does not requires a financial transaction.

 I revisit option 3: Pay as you go for the wifi.
 Maybe I missed the `Please note that the service is not transferable to a different device.` I didn't.
+It's not there.
+No warning to users, and in a moment when many people won't think whether they can log on with another device.
+And in a place where families come to stay, there's a strong likelihood of there being more than one device.

 I have did grabs of the screens.